The Binance trading interface contains a robust set of tools and options to help you in your trading analysis. These include:

 [Depth] provides a visual representation of unfilled buy/sell orders on the order book.

 Candlestick charts are a graphical representation of the price movements of an asset.
 The timeframe of each candlestick is customizable and can represent a given period.
 Each candlestick contains the open price/close price/high price/low price, along with the highest and lowest price in the period.

-For more detailed information on how candlesticks work, see our Binance Academy A Beginner's Guide to Candlestick Charts.
+For more detailed information on how candlesticks work, see Binance Academy, A Beginner's Guide to Candlestick Charts.

 The timeframe represented by each candlestick is alterable by selecting one of the default options above the graph.
 If you require more intervals, click the downward-facing arrow on the right-hand side.

-Here you can select a new interval or press the [Edit] button to add more intervals to your default options.
+Here you can select a new interval or click the [Edit] button to add more intervals to your default options.

 The left-hand side of the chart provides several drawing tools and options to help with your charting analysis.
 You can also right-click each tool to find variations of the tool’s primary function.

 Popular Basic Tools